fenixkz/rl_journey/Lesson-4/theory.md

 ### Why A3C works

-Despite that potential hiccup we discussed before, A3C used that Naruto's approach and showed impressive results.
+Despite that potential hiccup we discussed before, authors of Asynchronous Advantage Actor-Critic (A3C) used that Naruto's approach and showed impressive results.
 Why?

 1. In A3C workers typically sync their $\theta_{local}$ with $\theta_{global}$ pretty frequently (e.g., after collecting a small batch of, say, 5 or 20 steps).
 So, the $\theta_{local}$ isn't ancient history; it's just a little bit behind the curve.
 The difference between the policy used for data collection and the global policy being updated is often small.